Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Experiments

-As shown in Table \ref{tab:long_term}, GPT2(6)-adapter surpasses all other baselines and GPT2(6)-frozen achieves comparable performance to PatchTST.
-Notably, compared with the recent published SOTA method TimesNet, GPT2(6)-adapter yields a relative \textbf{19.6\%} average MSE reduction.
+\textbf{Results} As shown in Table \ref{tab:long_term}, GPT2(6)-adapter surpasses all other baselines.
+Notably, compared with OFA, GPT2(6)-adapter yields a relative \textbf{4.4\%} average MSE reduction.
+The results indicates that we successfully leverage both channel-wise/temporal information and frequency information bias through our carefully designed plugin adapter.

-We aim to leverage both channel-wise/temporal information and frequency information bias through our carefully designed plugin adapter.
-While we have achieved state-of-the-art performance, it is worth noting that the advantage of our proposed method in this full dataset training setting is relatively diminished compared to the few-shot learning setting.
-This discrepancy can be attributed to information saturation, as the majority of time series sequences inherently possess a low-rank representation.
-With an ample amount of data available, the model is capable of learning the representation end-to-end without relying on knowledge transfer.

-\subsection{Time Series Short-term Forecasting}
+\subsubsection{Time Series Short-term Forecasting}